Ilê Axé Iyá Omin Iyamassê

 Ilê Axé Iyá Omin Iyamassê is a Candomblé terreiro in Salvador, Bahia, Brazil.
 It is also known as the Terreiro do Gantois or the Sociedade São Jorge do Gantois.
 It is located on Alto do Gantois Avenue in the Federação neighborhood of Salvador.
 The terreiro is associated with the Ketu branch of the religion.
 It shares a history with the Ilê Axé Iyá Nassô Oká (Terreiro da Casa Branca) and Ilê Axé Opô Afonjá.
 The terreiro occupies 3600 m2 ranging from the ridge of a hill and a small valley.

 Founding

-The terreiro was founded by Mãe Menininha do Gantois (1894-1986).
+The terreiro was founded by Maria Júlia da Conceição Nazaré.
+Its best-known spiritual leader was Maria Escolástica da Conceição Nazaré Assunção or Mãe Menininha do Gantois (1894-1986).
 Succession rules limit the head position of the terreiro, the Ialorixá, to female individuals.
 Senior positions in the terreiro are further restricted to descendants of the founder.

 Terreiro

 The main structure of the terreiro, known as a barracão, sits at the top of the property and includes a hall for public ceremonies, kitchen is used for the preparation of ritual foods, dining room, dressing rooms, and private rooms for religious leaders of the terreiro.
 The Mãe Menininha do Gantois Memorial is located adjacent to the main barracão.
 Shrines dedicated to Exu, Omolu, and Ogun are located outside the main barracão.
 Of particular importance are a fig tree (Ficus) and a jackfruit tree dedicated to Ogun.